r5py/r5py/docs/installation.md

 If you prefer to use conda as your Python package manager, follow the same instructions as above, but replace `mamba` with `conda`:

-To install r5py and a Java Development Kit (OpenJDK) with `conda`, run
+To install r5py and a Java Development Kit (OpenJDK) with `conda`, run:

      conda install -c conda-forge r5py openjdk